Terrorism Research Center

-The Terrorism Research Center (TRC) is non-profit think tank focused on investigating and researching global terrorism issues through multi-disciplinary collaboration amongst a group of international experts.
+The Terrorism Research Center (TRC) is a non-profit think tank focused on investigating and researching global terrorism issues through multi-disciplinary collaboration amongst a group of international experts.

 History 1996 to 2012

 The TRC was founded in 1996 by Matthew Devost, Brian Houghton, and Neal Pollard to establish an organization with a specific focus on terrorism and emerging international security issues like information warfare.
 It was purchased by Blackwater's Erik Prince in 2007.
 Over the course of 14 years, the TRC conducted research, analysis, and training on variety of counterterrorism and homeland security issues.

 Website (1996 to 2012)

 The TRC web site (which operated at www.terrorism.com since 1996 and then also mirrored at www.homelandsecurity.com starting in 2000) was the top search engine result for “terrorism” and other security keywords for over a decade.
 The site regularly received as many as 5,000,000 hits per month and had tens of thousands of active registered users.
 The site has also been cited in thousands of books, news articles, academic papers, and other works.